THE “RECOVERY PROTOCOL” BREAKTHROUGH

 The Demand

 Consider this clue, as well.
 The steep rising rates of depression over the past several decades are occurring despite the billions of millions of dollars spent on research, volumes of research published, and the plethora of smarter, cheaper anti-depressants now available.
-The World Health Organization has now considered depression as the single most significant contributor to ill health worldwide.
+The World Health Organization has now considered depression, for example, as the single most significant contributor to ill health worldwide.

 As with anything technologically new that captivates the imagination of the public, policymakers, government, and institutions, the call to charge ahead with a “pill-first policy” in the 1980s even in light of Nobel laureate in chemistry Linus Pauling, in 1968, announcing to the psychiatric community and world, that taking the proper nutrients contained in foods, in optimal amounts, can correct many of the major mental illnesses trajectories for the better.
-Today, pioneering work continues in this domain and is part of a growing field known as Functional Psychiatry or Integrative Psychiatry.
-Since then, Functional Medicine in psychiatry has built on Linus Pauling’s early work.
+Today, pioneering work continues in this domain and is part of a growing field known as, Nutrition in Mental Health, Functional Psychiatry, Orthomolecular Psychiatry or Integrative Psychiatry.
+Since then, Functional Medicine has built upon Linus Pauling’s early work.
 They have now theorized a common major pathway associated with mental health disorders that fits with the Functional Psychiatry approach and discount the current drug approaches to address a thinly veiled neurotransmitter theory.

-For the eminent psychiatrist Christoper M. Palmer MD, in his book Energy Brain, 2022, A Revolutionary Breakthrough in Understanding Mental Health-and Improving Treatment for Anxiety, Depression, OCD, PTSD, and More, this pathway is metabolic in nature.
+For the eminent psychiatrist Christoper M. Palmer MD, in his book Energy Brain, 2022, A Revolutionary Breakthrough in Understanding Mental Health-and Improving Treatment for Anxiety, Depression, OCD, PTSD, and More, discovered the pathway that leads to many major mental health illness is metabolic in nature.
 He has theorized that major mental health disorders, from his analysis, are highly correlated with metabolic disturbances in our body and brain.
 He ties metabolic issues with the body’s energy making cells inability to produce balanced energy output to ensure a humming metabolism within the body properly.
-From his work, integrative or functional psychiatry is most concerned with the major metabolic factors that can significantly disturb healthy metabolism over time, which are connected to the quality of foods, nutrients, movement, and sleep, among others engaged.
+From his work, lack of healthy nutrition is most concerned with the major metabolic factors that can significantly disturb healthy metabolism over time, which are connected to the quality of foods, nutrients, movement, and sleep, among others engaged.
 These are the same factors that keep our metabolism humming.
-When these metabolic-mediated factors are in play, the hardware of the Soul can not only hold the stress and weight of the mental health conditions as perceived but also reduce the symptoms significantly without the great toxicity effects.
-As such, when poor quality consumption of nutrients, lack of movement, and sleep disruptions occur with Anxiety and Depression Conditions, the worse these disorders are.
+When these metabolic-mediated factors are in play, the hardware of the Soul (Brain & Body) can not only hold the stress and weight of the mental health conditions as perceived and also for many there is little reduction in the symptoms all the while experiencing the undesirable toxic effects.
+As such, when poor quality consumption of nutrients, tied to sedentary life, poor eating habits along with sleep issues can contribute to a non-starter for recovery with those living with prolonged Anxiety and Depression Conditions.

 For example, take the intake of added sugar that is consumed in overabundance today.
 Metabolically, this nutrient in excessive amounts can induce insulin resistance, leading to excessive weight gain in the body and, on the other end, influence the promotion of inflammation in the brain that has been highly correlated with depression, for example.
 Research has shown that those who are obese have a high risk of depression, and those who are depressed have a high risk of being excessively overweight.
 In essence, the brain affects the body via the metabolic conduit, and the body impacts the brain through this conduit, hence the term “bi-directional,” as indicated in Dr. Palmer’s readings.
-The Recovery Protocol Breakthrough capitalizes on this foundation to make recovery possible and enhance a person’s recovery psychology.
+The Recovery Protocol Breakthrough capitalizes on this foundation to make recovery possible and enhance a person’s recovery psychology though Recovery Based Interviews (BRW) and nutritional drivers.
+In this practice the consumer is offered the choice to consider this stream of Nutrition as an aspect of Brief Recovery Work BRW), that is independently assessed for the practice.

 However, for allopathic psychiatry (drug-focused) with their alignment with drug manufacturers, there is no proprietary and profit-making patentable value in nutrients, movement, and sleep, nor is this discovery considered a technological marvel.
 Mainstream psychiatry actively disavows to the public and psychiatric intern training that there is a connection between mental illness and diets consumed.
-However, this program considers nutrients in diets, supplements, movement, and sleep as metabolic enhancements and essential recovery care factors that make recovery possible.
-Attending to this domain collectively in this way targets the hardware of Soul, while the recovery software is attended to through capacity building targeting a person’s strengths, a twin approach.
-The synergistic impact of these two significant avenues with this protocol breakthrough is a powerful combination to migrate a person from a weakened recovery state due to medication non-responsiveness to a position of strength, living a person-oriented life.
+However, this program considers nutrients in diets, supplements, movement, and sleep as metabolic enhancements and essential recovery care factors making recovery possible.
+The synergistic impact of both enhancing a person’s recovery psychology and the application of nutrition in mental health, offers a powerful complementary approach that supports psychiatric treatment in addition to other healing modalities.
+To employ a nutritional recovery approach, the providers such as dietitians, nutritionists and Naturopaths with a speciality for in mental, specific to depression and anxiety conditions are utilized.
+(Note: See, The Program Site, for further information).

 -Recovery does not occur in a vacuum.
 It requires something with meaning and purpose (Deegan, Patricia Ph.D., 2009 lecture)-